k4sh4n1/research/README.md

-The following is a brainstorm about a research proposal.
+The following is a brainstorm about a research proposal authored by kashani@alum.sharif.edu

 # Timeseries forecasting